Bacon Fried Corn is an easy side dish your family will love! Fried corn with bacon can be served at summer BBQs and holiday dinners as well!

 - ½ cup bacon crumbles about 5-6 slices

 - Peel the corn and remove the silks.
 Rinse the corn on the cob and cut the corn kernels off the cob.

-- Melt the bacon grease and butter in a large skillet over medium heat.
+- Melt the bacon grease and butter in a large frying pan or cast iron skillet over medium heat.

 - Add the corn and stir to coat.
 Cook for 4-6 minutes, stirring often, until tender.

 - Stir in the bacon crumbles and season with black pepper.